amazon-connect/amazon-connect-streams/Documentation.md

   open window will be communicated to all open windows.

 ### Downloading Streams
-The next step to embedding Connect into your application is to download the Streams library from GitHub.
+The next step to embedding Amazon Connect into your application is to download the Streams library from GitHub.
 You can do that by cloning our public repository
 here: